YannickRobin/generator-easy/README.md

 ## Generate an Easy Extension

-Yeoman is a scaffolding tool that will help you kickstart new Easy extension projects.
-It is a Node.js module, and you can install it from npm:
+Create a new folder for your new extension (ex: `myextension`)
 ```
-npm install -g yo
+mkdir myextension
+cd myextension
 ```

-After you’ve installed it, you can run Yeoman by the command yo
+Now, you can run Yeoman to generate the extension
 ```
 yo easy
 ```

 Now you can execute unit tests to validate your extension
 ```
 gradle test